codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 ## Feature Tasks

-- Fix the bugs in the server
+- Fix the bug in the server
-- Fix the bugs in the client
+- Fix the bug in the client
 - Add **DELETE** functionality on both the server and client
   - The client app has a "Delete Button" that is there but is not wired up.
 Wire it up.
 - Change the styling of the items list.